wuzengfu/virtual_queue_backend/README.md

     ```

 22. We want to try enqueueing a few entities and check the number of rows in the database afterwards, (i.e. calling enqueueing 3 times should later show that there are 3 rows.)

+    > You may enter `.editor` to enter editor mode which you can copy and paste the following lines

     ```js
     dbManager